* Fed trims bond buying $10 bln to $75 bln, starting in Jan

 The market seemed to agree, with the Dow ending Wednesday up 1.84 percent, while the S&P 500 gained 1.66 percent and the Nasdaq 1.15 percent.

-The Fed’s message that tapering was not tightening looked to have resonated in debt markets as Fed fund futures held broadly steady out to the early 2016 contracts.
+The Fed’s message that tapering was not tightening looked to have resonated in debt markets as Fed fund futures firmed all the way out to the early 2016 contracts.
 A first hike in the funds rate is not fully priced in until November 2015.

-Treasury yields were stable for three years ahead, while rising at the longer end as the yield curve steepened.
-Yields on 10-year notes increased 5 basis points to 2.89 percent, but remain below their 2013 peak of 3 percent.
+Treasury yields were stable out for three years ahead, while rising at the longer end as the yield curve steepened.
+Yields on 10-year paper increased 5 basis points to 2.89 percent, but remain below their 2013 peak of 3 percent.

-Indonesia, the Philippines, Thailand and Malaysia have all been hit to a varying extent in recent months, though some are now better prepared for the sea change.
+Indonesia, the Philippines, Thailand and India have all been hit to a varying extent in recent months, though some are now better prepared for the sea change.

 Notably the mood around India has improved enough that the country’s central bank could hold off on hiking interest rates on Wednesday, surprising many.

 In commodity markets, gold was the main casualty of the Fed move, and the resulting jump in the dollar.
 After gyrating wildly, spot prices for the metal were off at $1,218.25 an ounce and uncomfortably close to the year low at $1,211.80.

 Oil markets shrugged off the Fed’s decision, perhaps encouraged by signs of a pick up in global growth.
 Brent crude was up 84 cents at $109.24 a barrel, while U.S. oil gained 58 cents to $97.80 a barrel.